This banana chocolate chip smoothie tastes like a decadent milkshake, but it doesn’t use any ice cream.

 - For sweet lovers

-While I find this smoothie sweet enough without adding anything to it, if you have a major sweet tooth or are using bananas that are not very ripe (and thus less sweet), you can add a touch of maple syrup, agave nectar or a sugar-free natural sweetener like stevia drops.
+While I find this smoothie sweet enough without adding anything to it, if you have a major sweet tooth or are using bananas that are not very ripe (and thus less sweet), you can add an extra of maple syrup, agave nectar.

-You may also pour some chocolate syrup into the glass or decorate with whipped cream to make it more dessert-like.
+You may also pour some chocolate syrup (like this homemade keto one) into the glass or decorate with whipped cream to make it more dessert-like.

 There are no limits to what you can do to make this smoothie your own!